HABs — Explore the Indicator

 How do trends in HABs compare among states?

-As a percent of coastal counties or harvest zones, the majority of counties/state in all states are exhibiting no 15-year trend.
+As a percent of coastal counties or harvest zones, the majority of counties/states in all states are exhibiting no 15-year trend.
 However, for the 15-year trend, there are both increases and decreases in each state, with more increasing trends.

 What is the magnitude of the trends?